 You can change your contact preferences by contacting us.
 You can also change your preferences through links in the bottom of emails we send to you.

 We reserve the right to update this policy and will review it regularly.
 You should check this policy which will always be available on our website or by request.
 If there are any major changes to our policy, if appropriate we will add a notice on our website or contact you.

 If you post or send any content that we believe to be in breach of any laws or otherwise inappropriate, such as defamatory content, we may use your personal information to inform relevant third parties such as the police.

 Controller of personal information

-*Fragile X is a family of conditions including: Fragile X Syndrome, Fragile X Premature Ovarian Insufficiency (FXPOI), Fragile X-Associated Tremor/Ataxia Syndrome (FXTAS), as well as other issues relating to the Fragile X pre-mutation.
+*Fragile X is a family of conditions including: Fragile X Syndrome, Fragile X-associated Primary Ovarian Insufficiency (FXPOI), Fragile X-Associated Tremor/Ataxia Syndrome (FXTAS), as well as other issues relating to the Fragile X pre-mutation.